kalkronline/nts-template/README.md

 template for node typescript proejcts

 # insturctions
-create new repository out of this one clone new repo onto local run `npm i` edit app.ts to verify it worked
+1) create new repository out of this one
+2) clone new repo onto local device
+3) run `npm i`
+4) edit app.ts to verify it worked